-- 1. This dwelling on High Street has a natural Yorkshire stone front elevation with a red brick side elevation. - 2.
-The building has stone windowsills and lintels and an arched window head detailing.
-The frontage is elevated above roof line with stone detailing. - 3.
-The building is set back behind a short stone walled front garden with metal railings.
-UPVC window frames are evenly divided horizontally to give the impression of traditional sliding sash windows. - 4.
-Parking is provided on a driveway to the side of the dwelling.
+1. This dwelling on High Street has a natural Yorkshire stone front elevation with a red brick side elevation.

+2. The building has stone windowsills and lintels and an arched window head detailing.
+The frontage is elevated above roof line with stone detailing.

+3. The building is set back behind a short stone walled front garden with metal railings.
+UPVC window frames are evenly divided horizontally to give the impression of traditional sliding sash windows.

+4. Parking is provided on a driveway to the side of the dwelling.

+Photograph 2: 36 High Street, Silkstone

-- This dwelling on High Street is a modern interpretation of local character with Yorkshire stone elevations, slate roof, stone sills and lintels as well as a stone front boundary wall. - 2.
-The door and windows openings are evenly proportioned and with lintels aligned with each other and a central symmetry. - 3.
-A simple gable roof form reflects that of the neighbouring dwelling creating a sense of harmony between the old and newer dwelling. - 4.
-Parking is provided to the side of the dwelling on a driveway which is long enough to allow cars to be hidden from the street.
+1. This dwelling on High Street is a modern interpretation of local character with Yorkshire stone elevations, slate roof, stone sills and lintels as well as a stone front boundary wall.

+2. The door and windows openings are evenly proportioned and with lintels aligned with each other and a central symmetry.

+3. A simple gable roof form reflects that of the neighbouring dwelling creating a sense of harmony between the old and newer dwelling.

+4. Parking is provided to the side of the dwelling on a driveway which is long enough to allow cars to be hidden from the street.

-Photograph 3: Towngate, Silkstone
+Photograph 3: 33 High Street (Towngate junction), Silkstone

-- This dwelling on Towngate appears to be a two-storey building from the front elevation, but a third floor has been provided in the roof space with skylights used.
-This has allowed the building to provide more internal space whilst retaining a scale appropriate to the local area. - The building is constructed of a natural Yorkshire stone with varied colours and tones.
-Stone sills and lintels have been used on windows and doors and stone quoin detailing has been used at the corners of the building. - 3.
-Parking is provided on a large driveway in front of the dwelling which can accommodate two cars.
+1. This dwelling fronting on to Towngate appears to be a two-storey building from the front elevation, but a third floor has been provided in the roof space with skylights used.
+This has allowed the building to provide more internal space whilst retaining a scale appropriate to the local area.

+2. The building is constructed of a natural Yorkshire stone with varied colours and tones.
+Stone sills and lintels have been used on windows and doors and stone quoin detailing has been used at the corners of the building.

+3. Parking is provided on a large driveway in front of the dwelling which can accommodate two cars.
 A garage has also been provided as part of a habitable extension to the dwelling.

-Photograph 4: Martin Croft, Silkstone
+Photograph 4: Martin Croft, Silkstone (towards Town Gate)

-- The low building heights along Martin Croft have allowed views to the surrounding landscape to be retained.
-From this viewpoint there are no roofs protruding the skyline which has strengthened the influence of the surrounding landscape on local rural character. - 2.
-Most of the front gardens are turfed and have a hedgerow front boundary which strengthens the relationship of the street with nature and the surrounding landscape.
+1. The low building heights along Martin Croft have allowed views to the surrounding landscape to be retained.
+From this viewpoint there are no roofs protruding the skyline which has strengthened the influence of the surrounding landscape on local rural character.

+2. Most of the front gardens are turfed and have a hedgerow front boundary which strengthens the relationship of the street with nature and the surrounding landscape.